Stability Conditions and Maximal Green Sequences in Abelian Categories: Maximal green sequences and stability functions

 Our aim is to establish conditions when the chain of torsion classes induced by a stability function is a maximal green sequence.
 Observe first that if $\phi: \A \to \P$ is a stability function and the totally ordered set $\P$ has a maximal element $\overline{p}$, then $\T_{\overline{p}}$ is the minimal element in the chain of torsion classes induced by $\phi$.
-The following lemma determines when $\T_{\overline{p}}=\{0\}$.